PGreatness/Think-Thank-Thunked/https/github.com/PGreatness/Think-Thank-Thunked/issuesREADME.md

 We use six 2D arrays to store the colors of each face.
 The driver of the simulation, along with checking for button presses, simply prints out a cube according to the colors stored in these arrays.
 The arrays are modified when the user either makes a move or physically rotates the cube.
-Each possible rotation has its own method, but the moves

 The move tracking is initiated when the cube is shuffled.
 A sequence of random moves will be performed on the cube, and their opposites will be pushed into a stack.
 When the user makes a move, if it is a correct move (the top of the stack